Company Logo - Home Link

 Thameslink trains offer a service from central London to Luton Airport.

-Depending on travel times, you can expect to pay around £15.00 and your journey takes about 40 minutes.
+Depending on travel times, I can expect to pay around £18.40 and my journey takes about 40 minutes, which isn't too bad compared to other journeys on my list.

 There is a shuttle bus that runs from Luton Airport Parkway Station directly to the airport itself.

-However, traffic is always a consideration so a standard journey takes 1 hour and 40 minutes - this time can be doubled during peak traffic.
+However, traffic is always a consideration, so a standard journey takes 1 hour and 40 minutes.

 Taxi/Uber - It’s a long way to Luton airport from central London so this is another slow option, as well as a pricey one with a one-way journey costing over £80.00.